davendw49/k2/README.md

 ## Data

+In this repo, we share the instruction data and benchmark data:
+- GeoSignal: `./data/geosignal/`
+- GeoBenchmark: `./data/geobenchmark/`

 ### Further pretrain

 Our text corpus for further pretraining on LLaMA-7B consists of 3.9 billion tokens from geoscience papers published in selected high-quality journals in earth science and mainly collected by [GAKG](https://gakg.acemap.info/).